-On behalf of the Board of Directors of the Company, I would like to first express our heartfelt appreciation to our seafarers who have continued to remain professional under an extremely challenging environment, as well as all customers and stakeholders for their ongoing support.
+On behalf of the Board of Directors of the Company, I would like to first express our heartfelt appreciation to our seafarers as well as all customers and stakeholders for their ongoing support.
 Going forward, we will continue to operate with a conservative yet nimble mindset, and be ready to act in the best interest of our shareholders under all kinds of scenarios.
 We will continue to exercise our best efforts to be a trustworthy business partner.
 I would also like to take this opportunity to express my gratitude to my colleagues on the Board for their valuable contribution and to the staff for their hard work, commitment and dedication throughout the year.